ufal/npfl122/tasks/walker.md

 #### Points: 5 points

-In this exercise we explore continuous robot control by trying to solve the continuous [BipedalWalker-v3 environment](https://www.gymlibrary.dev/environments/box2d/bipedal_walker/) from the [Gym library](https://www.gymlibrary.dev/).
+In this exercise we explore continuous robot control by solving the continuous [BipedalWalker-v3 environment](https://www.gymlibrary.dev/environments/box2d/bipedal_walker/) from the [Gym library](https://www.gymlibrary.dev/).

 **Note that the penalty of `-100` on crash makes the training considerably slower.